illinoistech-itm/jhajek/itmo-340-540/week-04/Readme.md

 i)
 1. List the available residential access technologies in your city.
 For each  type of access, provide the advertised downstream rate, upstream rate, and  monthly price.
 i)
-1. What is the transmission rate of Ethernet LANs?
+1. What are the ranges of transmission rate for Ethernet LANs?
 i)
 1. What are some of the physical media that Ethernet can run over?
 i)